- The National Trails

 If you aren’t sure perhaps try a circular walk on the Trail, or walk some of the gentler sections in the Yorkshire Dales or North Pennine valleys.

 The Pennine Way is managed by the 13 Highway Authorities through which it passes.
-The management of the Trail is co-ordinated by a National Trail Officer employed by Natural England.
+The management of the trail is coordinated by the Pennine National Trails Partnership, which employs a Partnership Manager.
+The Partnership Manager is employed and hosted by the Yorkshire Dales National Park Authority.

 Exploring the Trail